David Ward

 Integrative Therapy.

-Integrative therapy is a holistic approach to clinical practice that combines various therapeutic concepts to address the unique needs of each individual.
-While person-centred therapy forms the foundation of my clinical orientation, my approach is also significantly informed by psychodynamic theory—a therapeutic framework that explores and seeks to understand the origins of emotional and psychological distress.
+Integrative therapy is a holistic approach to clinical practice, which means that it combines various therapeutic concepts to address the unique needs of each individual.
+While person-centred therapy forms the foundation of my clinical orientation, my approach is also significantly informed by psychodynamic theory, a therapeutic framework that seeks to understand the origins of emotional and psychological distress.

-Central to psychodynamic theory is the belief that early life experiences and unresolved conflicts, particularly those rooted in childhood, can have a lasting impact on how we relate to ourselves and others in our environment.
-Psychodynamic therapy provides a framework for exploring how early unconscious processes of historical trauma can manifest as ongoing behaviours, emotions, and relational patterns.
-The therapeutic aim is to bring these unconscious influences into conscious awareness to foster insight, objectivity to support meaningful psychological change.
+Central to psychodynamic theory is the belief that early life experiences and unresolved conflicts, particularly those rooted in childhood can have a lasting impact on how we relate to ourselves and others in our environment.
+Psychodynamic therapy provides a framework for exploring historical trauma that can manifest as ongoing dysfunctional behaviours, emotions, and relational patterns.
+Therefore, the therapeutic aim is to bring these unconscious influences into conscious awareness to encourage insight and objectivity to meaningful psychological change.

 Integration of Coaching